Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You have a knack for subtly manipulating situations or people to get what you want without them realizing you’re exerting control.
+They have a knack for subtly manipulating situations or people to get what they want without them realizing you’re exerting control.

 Always Envious